Demi-la/E-commerce/README.md

 - Next.js: A React framework used for building fast and scalable web applications, providing server-side rendering and other performance optimizations.

+- Chakra UI: A simple, modular, and accessible component library for building React applications with ease.

+- TypeScript: A statically typed superset of JavaScript that enhances code quality and developer productivity.

+- Swiper.js: A modern touch slider library for mobile and desktop browsers, providing smooth and seamless transitions between slides.

 ## Getting Started

 To get started with this project, follow these steps: